pavliy/node-vehicles/README.md

 - Dev environment can be also adjusted to work without installation of nodejs/nvc - just using docker.
 But requires some more time and resources
 - API is versioned.
 But concept is just for sample.
 It really depends on needs of client and company strategy
 - In health check - I've added DB connection for sample.
 But it's a matter to argue - health endpoint is usually checked by K8S to see if node is fine.
 And team should be really careful with this - cause if wrong status is returned - cluster will restart app.
 But if there are issues with SQL server itself - that's not something really helpful, right?
+- Epoch date is used.
+In REST world usually it's ISO formatted, though.
+But I don't know about the consumer of this API - it's other server - epoch might be better.
+For people - ISO is good

 ## Getting Started